Crawford County, Michigan: Fire

 The Stephen Bridge Road Fire of 1990 was a significant event in Northern Michigan and was reported in the national news.

 On a snowy day in March 1990, a homeowner was preparing to burn large brush piles from a section of land he recently cleared.
 He obtained a burn permit before setting the fire and monitoring it.
 The large piles smoked and smoldered for a couple of weeks before the fire seemed to burn out.
 One month later, the fire rekindled, burned for a day, then appeared to go out again.
 Three weeks passed, and a property owner nearby noticed the pile burning, and less than 20 minutes later had spread to the neighboring woodland.

 An investigation determined that the fire had been continuously burning at the base of the pile from the middle of March until May 8.
 On that day, a strong wind brought fresh air and the fire took off.
 Crews contained the fire in less than two days.
-But, by the time it was all said and done – almost seven weeks after the first flame was sparked 5,916 acres along 8 miles had burned, $5.5 million in property including 76 homes, 125 other buildings, 37 vehicles & boatsand $700,000 in timber had been destroyed.
+But, by the time it was all said and done – almost seven weeks after the first flame was sparked 5,916 acres along 8 miles had burned, $5.5 million in property including 76 homes, 125 other buildings, 37 vehicles & boats and $700,000 in timber had been destroyed.

 The National Fire Protection Association (NFPA) produced a case study in 1991 titled, "1990 Stephan Bridge Road Fire, northern Lower Michigan".